Skip to Content

 • Leadership Positions

-Members of our firm have held leadership positions, including Chair of the American Bar Association White Collar Subcommittee on Federal Sentencing & the American Bar Association Subcommittee on Forfeiture.
+Members of our firm have held many leadership positions, including former Chair of the American Bar Association White Collar Subcommittee on Federal Sentencing, & the American Bar Association Subcommittee on Forfeiture.

 • Knowledge & Experience

-With nearly 100 years of combined experience and insights into complex federal and white collar criminal defense.
+Nearly 100 years of combined experience and insights into complex federal and white collar criminal defense.

 • Honors & Accolades

-• Please enter your name.
+• Please enter your first name.

-• This isn't a valid phone number.
+This isn't a valid phone number.

 • Please enter your email address.